ThiagoSchetini/manjaro-architect-guide/README.md

 # Manjaro Architect Guide

+A installation guide of Archlinux Manjaro distro using the Manjaro Architect Advanced tool!

-A installation guide focused on performance and security with some additional packages for developers, specialy for data engineers.
+This guide is focused on performance and security with some additional packages for developers, specialy for data engineers.

 Requires some hardware background and basic shell commands knowledge.